-Creaza is a digital learning tool that enables students and teachers to work with different subjects and topics by creating mind maps, presentations, cartoons comic strips, movies and audio productions.
+Creaza is a digital learning tool that enables students and teachers to work with different subjects and topics by creating mind maps, presentations, cartoons, movies and audio productions.

 Creaza consists of four unique tools, which you can read more about by clicking on the links in the top menu.
 Creaza also contains hundreds of ready-made activities related to different subjects, topics, and curricula.
 Teachers can easily assign these activities to their students by clicking the Assign button.
 They can edit and adjust the activity's title and description, set a due date, and add media files that the students can use.
 If you wish to start working without having been assigned an activity, simply click the Create button, and the corresponding tool will open be opened automatically.

 The tools are integrated with each other, and come with a wide variety of built-in content ready for use.
 You will find backgrounds, characters, props, effects, graphic elements, video clips, and audio clips.
 Users can also upload their own images, audio clips, and video clips, which can then be used separately or in combination with Creaza's built-in content.